iStudy for Success!

 - Do not assign or anticipate grades.
-Our tutorials are based on the learning process as a whole.
 While some self-evaluation from a tutor may prove to be beneficial in helping to determine the strengths and weaknesses of the student's understanding of a particular concept, tutors should not allow themselves to be tempted into predicting what grade an assignment will receive.
 Let instructors worry about grades. (see reference 13)

 - Try to avoid evaluative language.
 Using words like "good" or "bad" implies a universal truth.
 Instead provide feedback based on your own opinions of the assignment (e.g. "I like how you used transitions here").

 Activity 3: Effective Strategies for Listening, Questioning, and Responding